moratilla/www.moratilla.com/doc/adr/0004-use-cdn.md

 IPFS sounds great, but I don't know anything about how to deploy or manage it.

-I want to use Clodflare's DNS and CDN capabilities for the final product.
+I want to use Cloudflare's DNS and CDN capabilities for the final product.
 But what other things I can do with Cloudflare?

 ## Consequences